Shubharathri Movie Review: A Tale About Love, Humanity And Compassion!

 The characters have been developed convincingly, especially that of Siddique's and we would be able to root for his emotions.
 The first half of the film moves pretty well with feel-good moments topping the chart.
 We get to know more about Mohammed's family, his past and present.
 The sequences structured around his family and friends are simple but effective.
 The screenplay is very solid here with equal weightage to feel good and emotional moments.
 Especially, who are fond of 90s movies would definitely cherish some of the moments.
 Thriller elements have been infused, which works out pretty well.

 Where Shubharathri falters a bit might be in the second half, where the director couldn't keep up the expectations set by the initial portions.
 Even the second half begins pretty well in a different track, which also has a convincing plot point.
-But as the connection element gets unveiled, it might look pretty ordinary with no major surprises on store.
+But as the connection element gets unveiled, it might look pretty ordinary with no major surprises in store.
 The unpredictability element that was present in the initial half goes for a toss in the latter portions and the thriller element is seen nowhere.
 Moreover, some of the moments, especially towards the end of the film looked too preachy.

 The director's vision of narrating parallel stories have worked out pretty well.
 Some of his approaches are good but certain others are pretty outdated and clichéd straight from the text book of 90s filmmaking.
 Cinematography by Alby was decent.
 The editing could have been better and crisper, especially in the second half.
-Songs by Bijibal were good and have been placed pretty
+Songs by Bijibal were good and have been placed pretty well.

 Actors & Their Performances

 Dileep plays the role of Krishnan and he does the role in an excellent way.
 He appears towards the second half of the movie and puts up a convincing performance in the role, which has a strong emotional backdrop.
-Siddique gets the maximum number of scene and screen space and he is just astonishing in every frame that he gets.
+Siddique gets the maximum number of scenes and screen space and he is just astonishing in every frame that he gets.
 In fact, his solid performance lifts some of the sequences, which could have gone over dramatic otherwise.
 Shanthi Krishna was too good in her role.
 Anu Sithara was fine but her character lacked the required depth.
 Nadirshah was also a revelation with his realistic performance.
 Nedumudi Venu made an impact with his role.
 Aju Varghese was wasted in a very poorly written role.
 Sheelu Abraham didn't suit the role perfectly.
 Vijay Babu, Manikandan, Suraj Venjaramoodu and Sudhi Koppa appear in cameo roles.

 Verdict